-c.
+b.
 Equal employment opportunity.
-The utilization of apprentices, trainees and journeymen under this part shall be in conformity with the equal employment opportunity requirements of Executive Order 11246, as amended, and 29 CFR part 30.
+The use of apprentices and journeyworkers under this part must be in conformity with the equal employment opportunity requirements of Executive Order 11246, as amended, and 29 CFR part 30.

-d.
+c.
 Apprentices and Trainees (programs of the U.S. DOT).

 Apprentices and trainees working under apprenticeship and skill training programs which have been certified by the Secretary of Transportation as promoting EEO in connection with Federal-aid highway construction programs are not subject to the requirements of paragraph 4 of this Section IV.
 23 CFR 230.111(e)(2).
 The straight time hourly wage rates for apprentices and trainees under such programs will be established by the particular programs.
-The ratio of apprentices and trainees to journeymen shall not be greater than permitted by the terms of the particular program.
+The ratio of apprentices and trainees to journeyworkers shall not be greater than permitted by the terms of the particular program.